This is my review of the British Airways arrivals lounge in Heathrow Terminal 5.

 It isn’t fine dining but, for breakfast, it does the job.
 Note that food is only available until 12.30 even though the lounge remains open until 2pm:

 If you are arriving in First Class, there is a special First Class dining room.
 You still need to carry your food from the main buffet which makes it pretty pointless to be honest.
-I don’t know if there are any special ‘to order’ items (Edit: there are, according to the comments) because I was outside watching the TV!
+I don’t know if there are any special ‘to order’ items because I was outside watching the TV.

 Here is the seating area off to the right: